Married to a green card holder and living in the U.S.?

-The total processing time for obtaining a marriage based green card when one spouse is a permanent resident and the other is a foreign national seeking a green card, both living in the U.S., ranges from 29-38 months:
+The total processing time for obtaining a marriage based green card when one spouse is a permanent resident and the other is a foreign national seeking a green card, both living in the U.S., ranges from 12 to 24 months:

-- Waiting for green card availability in the visa bulletin: varies
+- Waiting for green card availability in the Visa Bulletin: 0 months, varies

 You can also check out the detailed timeline for each of the USCIS application centers here.